alban-read/scheme-web-view/readme.md

 I like panes rather than overlapping windows; you can adjust these panes a little; there is an invisible splitter between them; you can drag that.

+Usage

-Type in your scheme code; press control-return; the result is displayed below.
+- Type in your scheme code; press control-return; the result is displayed below.

-Pressing shift-return will run a selected bit of code; I use that a lot.
+- Pressing shift-return will run a selected bit of code; I use that a lot.

 If you write a function that uses display; that output goes into the wider transcript pane.